 - Use Mask-4 (Contact Metal) to transfer the lift-off pattern to the samples.
 See the 'Metal Liftoff' handout for the detailed process steps.
 Remember that there is an additional toluene soak step involved during the lithography step.
 Also the exposure and develop times may be different.
-Inspect the patterns under the optical microscope for alignment as well as overhang profile. - 2.
-Prepare the evaporator to evaporate 3000 Å of Aluminum.
-Meanwhile, etch off the native oxide formed in the source and drain regions by immersing the samples in 50:1 DI H2O:HF for 10 seconds.
+Inspect the patterns under the optical microscope for alignment as well as overhang profile. - Prepare the evaporator to evaporate 3000 Å of Aluminum.
+Meanwhile, etch off the native oxide formed in the source and drain regions by immersing the samples in 50:1 DI H2O:HF for 15 seconds.
 Load the samples in the evaporator, pump down to mid 10-6 torr and then deposit at least 3000 Å of Aluminum. - 3.
 Lift-off the undesired metal by placing the samples in Acetone, again refer to the 'Metal Liftoff' handout.
 Be extremely gentle or all the metal may come off.

 4. Test your TLM contacts to see if they are ohmic.
 If they are, you may begin testing your devices.
-If not, sinter the contacts for 10 minutes at 450 degrees centigrade on the strip annealer.
+If not, sinter the contacts on the strip annealer.
+Bob Hill or the TA can provide you with instructions for sintering.